GoogleCloudPlatform/migrate-from-app-engine-to-cloud-run/README.md

 import { appToRun } from './app-to-run.js';
 ```

-Then invoke `appToRun()` with an option containing the App Engine configuration.
+Then invoke `appToRun()` with an object containing the App Engine configuration.
 See [this example](https://github.com/GoogleCloudPlatform/app-engine-cloud-run-converter/blob/master/index.js#L28)

 TODO: document the exact API when it is stable.